programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 ## Appendix: The Mathematics Behind Correspondence Analysis

 Since the mathematics of CA will be interesting to some and not to others, I have collected it in this Appendix.
-The section also contains a little more detail about some other topics such as Inertia, Dimensions and Singular Value Decomposition or SVD.
+The section also contains a little more detail about some other topics such as _inertia_, _dimensions_ and _singular value decomposition_ (SVD).

 In order to make it easier to understand, we will begin with just a few committees.
 FEWO (Status of Women), HESA (Health), INAN (Indigenous and Northern Affairs), IWFA (Violence Against Indigenous Women) and JUST (Justice).